6 Engaging Christmas Chemistry Activities : Engaging and Educational Ideas for the Holiday Season

 Save big and get the bundle of Holiday Themed Color-By Number Worksheets for your Chemistry class

-2. Tarsia Puzzle: Building Critical Thinking Skills with Chemistry Challenges
+2. Tarsia Puzzle: Building Critical Thinking Skills

 A Tarsia puzzle is a jigsaw or domino-style puzzle where each piece has a question or answer on its edge.
 To complete the puzzle, students match the answers to the correct questions or related terms to rebuild the original shape.